In this section

 How to apply for a postal vote

-When you receive your poll card, it will include a form for you to complete and return.
+When you receive your poll card, it will include a postal vote application form for you to complete and return.

 Postal vote applications, as well as further guidance, are available online from the Electoral Commission’s website.